-Noteworthy initial experimental tests of $\vartheta = 3/2$ include direct measurements of the shape of equilibrated crystals of 4He [132] and Pb [133].
+Noteworthy initial experimental tests of $\vartheta = 3/2$ include direct measurements of the shape of equilibrated crystals of 4He [Carmi et al. 1987] and Pb [Rottman...Métois 1984].
 As in most measurements of critical phenomena, but even harder here, is the identification of the critical point, in this case the value of x_0 at which rounding begins.
-Furthermore, as is evident from Eqn (5.36), there are corrections to scaling, so that the "pure" exponent 3/2 is seen only near the edge and a larger effective exponent will be found farther from the edge.
-For crystals as large as a few mm at temperatures in the range 0.7-1.1 K, ${}^4 ext{He} \,\vartheta = 1.55 \pm 0.06$ was found, agreeing excellently with the Prokrovsky-Talapov exponent.
+Furthermore, as is evident from Eq.
+(33), there are corrections to scaling, so that the "pure" exponent 3/2 is seen only near the edge and a larger effective exponent will be found farther from the edge.
+For crystals as large as a few mm at temperatures in the range 0.7K-1.1K, 4He $\vartheta = 1.55 \pm 0.06$ was found, agreeing excellently with the Pokrovsky-Talapov exponent.
 The early measurements near the close-packed (111) facets of Pb crystallites, at least two orders of magnitude smaller, were at least consistent with 3/2, stated conservatively as $\vartheta = 1.60 \pm 0.15$ after extensive analysis.
-Sáenz and García [134] proposed that in Eqn (5.31) there can be a quadratic term, say $f_2 p^2$ (but neglect the possibility of a quartic term).
-Carrying out the Legendre transformation then yields an expression with both x - B and $(x - B + f_2^2/3g)^{3/2}$ terms, which they claim will lead to effective values of θ between 3/2 and 2.
+Sáenz and García [1985] proposed that in Eq.
+(28) there can be a quadratic term, say $f_2 p^2$ (but neglect the possibility of a quartic term).
+Carrying out the Legendre transformation then yields an expression with both x - B and $(x - B + f_2^2/3g)^{3/2}$ terms which they claim will lead to effective values of θ between 3/2 and 2.
 This approach provided a competing model for experimentalists to consider but in the end seems to have produced little fruit.

-As seen in Figure 5.18, STM allows detailed measurement of micron-size crystal height contours and profiles at fixed azimuthal angles.
-By using STM to locate the initial step down from the facet, first done by Surnev et al. [135] for supported Pb crystallites, x_0 can be located independently and precisely.
-However, from the 1984 Heyraud-Métois experiment [133] it took almost two decades until the Bonzel group could fully confirm the $\vartheta = 3/2$ behavior for the smooth edges of Pb(111) in a painstaking study [137].
+As seen in Fig. 18, STM allows detailed measurement of micron-size crystal height contours and profiles at fixed azimuthal angles.
+By using STM to locate the initial step down from the facet, first done by Surnev et al. [1998] for supported Pb crystallites, x_0 can be located independently and precisely.
+However, from the 1984 Heyraud-Métois experiment [Rottman...Métois 1984] it took almost two decades until the Bonzel group could be fully confirm the $\vartheta = 3/2$ behavior for the smooth edges of Pb(111) in a painstaking study [Nowicki et al. 2002b].
 There were a number of noteworthy challenges.
-While the close-packed 2D network of spheres has six-fold symmetry, the top layer of a (111) facet of an fcc crystal (or of an (0001) facet
+While the close-packed 2D network of spheres has 6-fold symmetry, the top layer of a (111) facet of an fcc crystal (or of an (0001) facet of an hcp crystal) has only 3-fold symmetry due to the symmetry-breaking role of the second-

-FIGURE 5.18 (A) Micron-size lead crystal (supported on Ru) imaged with a variable-temperature scanning tunneling microscopy at T = 95 °C. Annealing at T = 95 °C for 20 h allowed it to obtain its stable, regular shape.
+FIG. 18: (a) Micron-size lead crystal (supported on Ru) imaged with a variable-temperature STM at $T = 95^{\circ}$ C. Annealing at $T = 95^{\circ}$ C for 20 hours allowed it to obtain its stable, regular shape.
 Lines marked A and B indicate location of profiles.
-Profile A crosses a (0 0 1)-side facet, while profile B a (1 1 1)-side facet.
-(B) 770 × 770 nm section of the top part of a Pb crystal.
-The insert shows a 5.3 × 5.3 nm area of the top facet, confirming its (11 1)-orientation.
-Both the main image and the insert were obtained at T = 110 °C. From Ref.
-[141].
+Profile A crosses a (0 0 1)-side facet, while profile B a (1 1 1)-side facet. (b) 770 nm×770 nm section of the top part of a Pb-crystal.
+The insert shows a 5.3 nm×5.3 nm area of the top facet, confirming its (1 1 1)-orientation.
+Both the main image and the insert were obtained at $T = 110^{\circ}$ C. From Thürmer et al. [2003].